fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 {% include alert.html class='danger' title='Syllabus Quiz' text="
 - Make sure you watch the intro video and take the quiz that covers both the intro video and the syllabus.
-These cover important aspects of the course and are super easy points that you don't want to miss out on.
+These cover important logistics of the course and are super easy points that you don't want to miss out on.
 "%}